A Case for an Inhomogeneous Einstein-de Sitter Universe: Data fits

 Model evaluation, AD testing, and result presentation followed the same procedure as for the BAO analysis.
 The $H_0$ posteriors from the SN fits are shown in Fig.~\ref{fig:fig4}, full posterior corner plots are available in our code repository~\cite{Zenodo_repo}, and the results are listed in Table~\ref{tab:table2}.
-Fig.~\ref{fig:fig5} shows the best-fit iEdS(1) $\mu(z)$ curve together with the 1701 Pantheon+ SN distance moduli.
-The $\chi^2$ values in Table~\ref{tab:table2} were computed using all SN data points except one that deviates from all three models by more than $4\sigma$.
-Despite differing statistical performances, all three models show systematic overfitting of the Pantheon+ sample (as illustrated in Fig.~\ref{fig:fig6}), with standardized-residual dispersions of $\sigma=\{0.94,0.96,0.95\}$ for iEdS(1), iEdS(2), and $\Lambda$CDM, respectively (cf. $\sigma=1$ for an adequate model), and none satisfying the $p_\mathrm{AD}\geq 0.05$ consistency threshold.
-This suggests potential issues with Pantheon+ uncertainty estimates or model assumptions.
-The iEdS(1) model nonetheless provides a significantly better fit to Pantheon+ SNe than $\Lambda$CDM based on $\chi^2$, $\log_{10}\mathcal{B}$, and $p_\mathrm{AD}$ values, while reducing the CMB–SN $H_0$ tension by $\sim 2\sigma$ (though not affecting the BAO–SN tension).
-In contrast, iEdS(2) fully resolves all $H_0$ tensions and yields a $p_\mathrm{AD}$ three times higher than that of $\Lambda$CDM, but at the cost of significantly higher $\chi^2$ and lower $\log_{10}\mathcal{B}$.
+Fig.~\ref{fig:fig5} shows the best-fit iEdS $\mu(z)$ curve together with the 1701 Pantheon+ SN distance moduli.
+The $\chi^2$ values in Table~\ref{tab:table2} were computed using all SN data points except one that deviates from both models by more than $4\sigma$.
+Despite differing statistical performances, both models show systematic overfitting of the Pantheon+ sample (as illustrated in Fig.~\ref{fig:fig6}), with standardized residual dispersions of $\sigma=0.95$ for both iEdS and $\Lambda$CDM (compared to $\sigma=1$ for an adequate model), and neither satisfying the $p_\mathrm{AD}\geq 0.05$ consistency threshold.
+This suggests limitations in the Pantheon+ uncertainty estimates or in the model assumptions, consistent with earlier findings~\cite{Keeley_et_al_2024}.
+The iEdS fully resolves all $H_0$ tensions and yields a $p_\mathrm{AD}$ two times higher than that of $\Lambda$CDM, but at the cost of significantly higher $\chi^2$ and lower $\log_{10}\mathcal{B}$.
 These mixed outcomes underscore the need to reassess both theoretical and observational systematics before drawing firm model preferences from SNe Ia data.